-As a composer of sample-based music, I aim to uncover fundamental qualities of sounds that are recombinatorily compatible with ostensibly disparate sonic phenomena.
-To put it another way: I make music as a way of illuminating habitually unseen connections obtaining between the pre-given sounds I sample and the world of sound at large.
-Husserl would attribute such "habitual unseenness" (as it might be termed) to what he terms our "natural attitude," by which he means the unreflective manner in which we navigate day-to-day reality.
-Conceived of along these lines, each sample I adapt as the basis for a new composition may be said first to "naturally exist" in its original context as part of a matrix of structural and eidetic relationships.
+As a composer, I aim to reveal, through their fundamental qualities, how certain sounds might be recombinatorily compatible with ostensibly disparate sonic phenomena.
+Put another way: I make music in order to illuminate the habitually unheard connections obtaining between the pre-given sounds I adapt as the bases of new works and the world of sound at large.
+Husserl would attribute this "habitual unheardness" (as it might be termed) to what he terms our "natural attitude," by which he means the unreflective manner in which we navigate day-to-day reality.
+Conceived along these lines, then, each sound I adapt as the basis for a new work might be said to "naturally exist" in its original context within a matrix of structural and semantic relationships.

-Distinguishing it among the other approaches to the problem, Husserl’s way of unveiling the essence of a such a phenomenon laden with "conventional" relationships and associations is subject-based and processual rather than object-centric and definitional.
+Distinguishing it among other approaches to the task, Husserl’s way of unveiling the essence of such a phenomenon laden with "conventional" relationships and associations is subject-based and processual rather than object-centric and definitional.
 The difference between these two approaches gets at the central theme of Husserl’s work, which goes back to that of Descartes.
 Briefly put: Both these philosophers sought to determine the precise nature of the relationship between thinker and thought.
 Proceeding from the hallmark insight of Cartesian epistemology, the goal of Husserlian phenomenology is the apodictic experience of truth.

 These facts have methodological ramifications.
 Specifically, rather than to break an object down into constituent parts in analytic fashion, a phenomenologist seeks to apprehend it as a synthetic whole by systematically exploring its many aspects.
 This is why Husserl terms his dual processes "eidetic variation" and "phenomenological reduction" - the latter involves "reduction" insofar as in such an investigation a phenomenon undergoes a process of estrangement from its original context that results in the shedding of its non-essential properties, and the former entails "variation" insofar as one must continually alter one’s perspective on the object under consideration in order to open oneself to the possibility of apprehending its essence.

 In my music, then, eidetic variation and phenomenological reduction correlate to the distillation of a given compositional idea to its essence through processes of recombinant variation applied to its modular components.
 As means employed toward the end of uncovering such an essence, Husserl's methods find a complement in Bergson’s concept of "duration," which holds, inter alia, that no two experiences of the "same" phenomenon are in fact "the same."
 In other words, we as perceiving subjects bring the sum total of our experiences, which are ever growing, to each and every new situation.
-Although commonsensical, this basic truth, Bergson reminds us, is often obfuscated, such as when, for example, we habitually conflate spatialized modes of being with temporal ones.
-Such a type of conflation is at the heart of Bergson’s distinction between "clock time," which is discrete, quantitative and divisible, and "durational time," which is, at its core, a qualitatively indivisible unity of experience.
+Although commonsensical, such a basic truth, Bergson reminds us, is often obfuscated, such as when, for example, we habitually conflate spatialized modes of being with temporal ones.
+Such a type of conflation is at the heart of Bergson’s distinction between "clock time," which is discrete, quantitative, and divisible, and "durational time," which is, at its core, a qualitatively indivisible unity of experience.

-Freedom from categorical imperatives imposed from without is a goal traditionally shared by aesthetic and philosophical enterprises alike.
-To wit: Of the philosophical issues that were of import to Bergson, arguably the most vital was this type of freedom - that is, freedom from the unreflective subsumption of particular phenomena under the rubrics of generalized categories.
+Freedom from categorical imperatives imposed from without is a goal traditionally shared by artistic and philosophical enterprises alike.
+To wit: Of the philosophical issues that were of importance to Bergson, the most vital was this type of freedom - that is, freedom from the unreflective subsumption of particular phenomena under the rubrics of generalized categories.
 To forge a conceptual framework for the experience of this type of freedom, Bergson sought the aforementioned a priori separation of the realms of space and time, which, when conflated, give rise to a situation in which absolutized categories of thought metamorphose into barriers barring the appreciation of phenomenal particularity.